makoni/CocoaLUT-swift/PORT_TO_SWIFT_PLAN.md

 - **Next focus:** exercise concurrency-focused refactors, streamline resource packaging, and document the Swift-only API surface.

 Summary
-- Goal: Produce a Swift 6 implementation of the library (module name `CocoaLUT_swift`), preserve public API behavior, and keep a SwiftPM-first workflow.
+- Goal: Produce a Swift 6 implementation of the library (module name `CocoaLUTSwift`), preserve public API behavior, and keep a SwiftPM-first workflow.
 Objective‑C sources have been removed; shipped artifacts rely on the Swift module.
 - Strategy: Continue iterating in Swift with TDD.
 Invest in regression coverage before large refactors (formatters, processors, previews) and keep the SwiftPM target authoritative.

 How to use this plan